+IV.
 Self-Adjusted Monitor System:

-- 1. Definition: A self-adjusted monitor system may be used when judging the reined cow horse.
-When there is a major penalty marked by at least one judge, and at least one of the other judges did not mark it, a review of the penalty is mandatory.
-A major penalty is defined as a 2-point penalty or greater in the rein and cow work. - 2.
-Show management has the right to consult the NRCHA Director of Judges at any time with regard to the Self-Adjusted Monitor System.
+Definition: A self-adjusted monitor system may be used when judging the reined cow horse.
+When there is a major penalty marked by

+- at least one judge, and at least one of the other judges did not mark it, a review of the penalty is mandatory.
+A major penalty is defined as a 2 point penalty or greater in the rein and cow work. - Show management has the right to consult the NRCHA Director of Judges at any time with regard to the Self-Adjusted Monitor System.

-Reined Work:
+V. Reined Work - Maneuver Scores for Reined Work:

-Maneuver Scores for Reined Work: Score sheets and reining patterns are avail-able from the NRCHA or NHSRA websites.
+Score sheets and reining patterns are available from the NRCHA or NHSRA website.
 The NRCHA has divided each rein pattern into sets of maneuvers.
 It is the judge's responsibility to evaluate these maneuver groups individually and rate each maneuver group on the following scale:

--1 1/2 Extremely Poor -1 Very Poor
+- -1 1/2 Extremely Poor

+- -1 Very Poor

--1/2 Poor
+- -1/2 Poor

-0 Correct
+- 0 Correct

-+1/2 Good
+- +1/2 Good

-+1 Very Good
+- +1 Very Good

-+1 1/2 Excellent
+- +1 1/2 Excellent

 Horses shall work individually.
 Judging begins the moment the horse enters the arena.
 There will be no schooling from the time the horse enters the arena.
 A reined work must consist of the following: circles, lead changes and runs terminating in well-balanced stops straight to the line of travel, turns and a back-up of a reasonable distance with slight hesitations denoting each maneuver.
-The judge may deviate from traditional order of performance and he/she may also deviate from the exact printed pattern due to arena conditions.
+The judge may deviate from traditional order of performance and he/she may also deviate from the official pattern(s).
+Any modifications to the pattern(s) must be posted 1 hour prior to the start of the cow horse event.
 The judging ends when the rider indicates he/she is finished by coming to a complete stop.

 The best reined horse shall be easily guided or controlled with little or no apparent resistance.
 Bad manners exhibited by the horse will be penalized.
-All deviations from the exact given pattern will result in an automatic score of fifty and the run may be subject to further penalties.
-Credit shall be given for the smoothness, finesse, attitude, quickness and authority of performing various maneuvers while using controlled speed which raises the difficulty level and makes the horse more exciting and pleasing to watch.
+All deviations from the exact given pattern will result in an automatic score of 50 and the run may be subject to further penalties.
+Credit shall be given for the smoothness, finesse, attitude, quickness, and authority of performing various maneuvers while using controlled speed which raises the difficulty level and makes the horse more exciting and pleasing to watch.

 Circles: Circles are a controlled maneuver at the lope in the designated area of the arena.
 Emphasis on the scoring shall be given to the contestant exhibiting smooth, controlled figure eights with easy lead changes.
 Right and left circles shall have a common center line in the middle of the designated area.
 Circles shall be run and/or begun on the correct lead.
 The speed and size of the right circles shall be exactly the same as the speed and size of the left circles.
 The horse shall lope in an even, fluid manner with a minimum of rider contact and/or commands.
-Circles shall be run far enough from arena wall that it does not affect the circles.
+Circles shall be run far enough from arena wall that it does not affect the circles